aweber/pg-utf8-transcoder/README.md

 #### Build and install ICU libraries and header files

+To use the latest ICU libraries following the directions below.
 The ICU libraries will be installed in /usr/local/lib.
 The header files will be installed in /usr/local/include.

 ```bash
 wget http://download.icu-project.org/files/icu4c/54.1/icu4c-54_1-src.tgz